shutter-network/rolling-shutter/docs/adr-002-transaction-format.md

 the execution rollup in an account contract.

 The sequencer contract on the sequencer rollup first verifies that `epochIndex` matches the currently executed batch.
-If it does, the contract sends the transaction to the inbox of the execution rollup.
+This prevents replaying a transaction in a later epoch.
+If the check passes, the contract sends the transaction to the inbox of the execution rollup.

 The account contract on the execution rollup executes the transaction as a standard transaction, similar to Optimism's `OVM_ECDSAContractAccount` but